SJGrad/Basys3_Stack_Calculator/README.md

 # Basys3_Stack_Calculator #

 The stack consists of 128 locations that each hold 8 bits.
+Instructions are encoded by the four buttons on the Basys3 board.
 ## Instructions to Implement ##

 Mode/Instruction | Button 3 | Button 2 | Button 1 | Button 0